 - Remove limescale: Limescale can prevent your unit from working efficiently.
 Remove it by flushing the tank with undiluted white vinegar.

-- Flush sediments: As we said before, sediments are bad news for a tank.
-So, flush it frequently to remove any buildup (4).
+- Flush sediments: As mentioned earlier, sediments are bad news for a tank.
+Flush the tank frequently to remove any buildup (4).

-A good water heater has the potential to last a decade or two.
-If you take good care of it, it might work even longer.
-How long it lasts also depends on the type — tankless units generally last measurably longer.
+A high-quality water heater has the potential to last a decade or two.
+If you take good care of it, it might last even longer.
+Its lifespan also depends on the type — tankless units usually last at least a few years longer.

 Look out for signs of corrosion and rust.
 Perform regular maintenance and be mindful of your water usage.
-Doing this may help your water heater perform better and longer.
+Doing this should help your water heater perform better and for longer.